agvdberg/SomfyIO_ESPHome_HomeAssistant/README.md

 - [x] ESPHome code
 - [x] References to found examples
 - [x] more explaining code, readable story to new user
-- [ ] add home assistant code & screens
+- [x] add home assistant code & screens
-- [ ] upload yaml files
+- [ ] ~~upload yaml files~~  i use edited sections to be an example
-- [ ] share this github on social media
+- [ ] share this github on social media: twitter, reddit, HA-forum
 - [ ] share dutch version on [personal website (dutch)](www.ecozonnewoning.nl)

 ### To-do